 A few nights later, she was rubbing some lotion on her face, bringing it down onto her neck and massaging upward with her fingertips, the way her mother had taught her.
 She stopped.
 She tried her fingers again, and once more she stopped.
 It felt a little round and firm.
 She checked the other side of her neck but it didn’t feel the same.
-She dug with both sets of fingers and ignored the bees in her ears.
+She dug with both sets of fingers and ignored the sound of bees raging in her ears.
 After all, she hadn’t been feeling very well lately.
 Between the sweats and the fatigue, she was probably getting run down and sick.
 Could even be mono.
 She’d heard the virus could reactivate.

 Or a muscle knot.

 The next morning, she and her mother stood before her mother’s dresser, looking at a photograph of her grandmother.
 The picture was delicately tinted, and her grandmother’s lipstick was subtly applied 1940s-style.
 There was something about the shape of her face, her jaw, that reminded her of herself.
 When did Grandma first know something was wrong?

 “Oh, your grandma… She loved you so much.”